dbayardAWS/intro-data-lake/lab1/NewLab1d.md

 * If necessary, click on "Get started" on the initial Lake Formation web page

-* From Lake Formation Dashboard, click on the "Create database" button under Stage 2
+* Click on the "Dashboard" link on the left hand column of the Lake Formation Console.
+Then click on the "Create database" button under Stage 2

 ![screenshot](images/New12.png)